faded-giant/Generic_I-C_Documentation/README.md

 ![image](https://github.com/user-attachments/assets/bf6460d9-afe8-4721-8198-74e17c5c6802)

 Power Applied to J1 is connected to each slot's power header. a 5VDC regulator provides power to the Arduino and the communication headers.

+A I2C Header is provided for an LCD screen

+DIO pins 1-8 have breakout pins next to a GND pin for digital inputs.
+Facing the board, the GND pin is the left pin, and the DIO pin is the right.

 ---

 ## 🛠️ Slot Pin Assignments